Ping-pong partitions and locally discrete groups of real-analytic circle diffeomorphisms, I: Construction: Examples and non-examples of ping-pong partitions

-As an illustration, consider the group $G=F_2\rtimes \Z_4=\langle f,g\mid g^4=id,\, g^2fg^2=f^{-1}\rangle$, with generators acting as in Figure~\ref{fig:Basic_Example} (left): $g$ is the rotation $R_{1/4}$, and $f$ is a North-South map.
+with generators acting as in Figure~\ref{fig:Basic_Example} (left): $g$ is the rotation $R_{1/4}$, and $f$ is a North-South map.
 Although $G$ is virtually free, the previous presentation does not come from a marking.
-However, replacing the generator $f$ with $h=g^2f$, one obtains the presentation $G\cong \Z_2*\Z_4=\langle g,h\mid g^4=id,\,h^2=id\rangle$, which comes from a marking.
+However, replacing the generator $f$ with $h=g^2f$, one obtains the presentation which comes from a marking.
 The partition in Figure~\ref{fig:Basic_Example} (left) is then replaced by that in Figure~\ref{fig:Basic_Example} (right), which is now a ping-pong partition in our sense.